centerorbit/brother-wp-sdk/README.md

 1. `docker run -v $(pwd)/builds:/code/builds brother-wp-sdk:latest`
 1. Builds will now show up in the sdk's 'builds' folder!

-## Locally (on Windows)
+## Locally

+### Linux
+Has been tested with Ubuntu and Debian, probably works with many other distros.

+1. Install `z80asm` assembler: `sudo apt-get update && sudo apt-get install -y z80asm`
+1. `cd` to the cloned sdk directory
+1. Build the "Hello World" sample: `z80asm -i ./samples/hello-world/hello.asm -o ./builds/HELLO.APL`
+1. A `HELLO.APL` app should now exist in the `./builds/ directory.

+### Windows
+You will need to have Windows Subsystem for Linux (WSL) installed, along with either the Debian or the Ubuntu distro.

-Compile and move an app to floppy, using Windows Subsystem for Linux (WSL) and PowerShell:
+Compile and move an app to floppy, using WSL and PowerShell:

 `z80asm -i ./samples/hello-world/hello.asm -o ./samples/hello-world/HELLO.APL; powershell.exe 'copy-item -path .\samples\hello-world\HELLO.APL